perellonieto/slides_flach/2022_leuven/MD/All.md

 ## The computer science perspective

-- *Abstract data types* can be adapted to the situation of interest.
+- *Abstract data types* can be adapted to the situation.
   - provide relevant *meta-data* about measurements
   - link to useful *operations*.
 - In particular, **higher-order functional languages** such as Haskell allow reasoning with and about types.